Norman Packard

 Norman Harry Packard (born 1954 in Billings, Montana) is a chaos theory physicist and one of the founders of the Prediction Company and ProtoLife.
-He is an alumnus of Reed College and the University of California, Santa Cruz.
+He is an alumnus of Reed College, with a PhD from the University of California, Santa Cruz.
 Packard is known for his contributions to chaos theory, complex systems, and artificial life.
 He coined the phrase "the edge of chaos".

 Biography

 Between 1976 and 1981, Packard formed the Dynamical Systems Collective at UC Santa Cruz with fellow physics graduate students, Rob Shaw, Doyne Farmer, and James Crutchfield.
 The collective was best known for its work in probing chaotic systems for signs of order.